pzem016/FluxNode-Pi4/README.md

      sudo apt install curl net-tools npm sysbench -y
      ```
      The npm package is fairly large and will take a few minutes.
-  1. Install the argon 1 fan control drivers
+  1. Install the Argon ONE fan control drivers and scripts:
      ```
      curl https://download.argon40.com/argon1.sh | bash
      ```
-     The script will the configure script:
+     The script will install the configure script:
      ```
      argonone-config
      ```
+     By running the config script, you can customize the fan speed based on temperature.
+The available temperature ranges are in degrees Celsius: 55, 60, 65.
+I have set my configuration to 50, 75 and 100 percent respecfully.
+The is also an option to have the fan run always on.

      Should you choose to uninstall, run the following:
      ```
      argonone-uninstall